 The insurance company of the driver of the truck or auto will begin their investigation immediately.
 Their goal is to limit the amount of recovery that will be paid out.
 They have already set down and established specific procedures for handling claims for bicycle accidents, especially early on.

 At this stage of the process they will take down recorded statement from everyone involved with the accident.
 They will have the bicycle thoroughly examined and pictures taken.
 They will then grab a copy of the police report and go to work on establishing the extent of any injuries that were suffered in that accident.
 They like to get this accomplished in the first few days after an accident.

 Their approach and the tactics that insurance companies use will vary from one company to another.
 However, they are basically all after the same goal – to settle quickly with the bicycle rider.
 What they are attempting to do is avoid paying any future medical expenses or lost wages, as well as various other damages that a victim may incur.
 Their tactics are nothing but a trap, to avoid the full responsibility of paying for all damages.
 As a bicycle rider, you should never fall for this.

-Contact our Atlanta Bicycle Accident Attorneys Today
+Contact Our Atlanta, Austell and Gwinnett County Bicycle Accident Attorneys Today